Encharted Cook

 Can I make it in advance?

-You can make Green Goddess Pasta Salad in advance.
-Over time the salad will tighten because the pasta will absorb much of the moisture in the dressing.
+You can make Green Goddess Pasta Salad in advance and store it in an airtight container in the fridge.
+Over time, the salad will tighten because the pasta will absorb much of the moisture in the dressing.
 Remoisten the salad with a small amount of heavy cream, half and half, or milk.

 How do I store leftover Green Goddess Pasta Salad?

-Store it in a sealed container in the refrigerator.
-Because this is a mayonnaise-based salad promptly refrigerate any leftovers and do not leave it out in warm weather.
+Store it in a sealed airtight container in the refrigerator.
+Because this is a mayonnaise-based salad, promptly refrigerate any leftovers and do not leave the salad out in warm weather.

 Can I freeze it?

-If you make my version of Green Goddess Salad Dressing with Miracle Whip, you can freeze this pasta salad.
+If you make my version of Green Goddess Salad Dressing with Miracle Whip, you can freeze this pasta salad for later use.

 A close-up view of Green Goddess Pasta Salad made with bow tie pasta in a clear bowl with a red and white checked napkin.